 - Exercise is about to change.
 Yes, you can still walk daily but the 10 minutes is now 45-60 minutes – daily.
 If you’re open to it, try other forms of cardio.
 Going to a spin class or a dance class for women.
 For Susan, we needed to add strength training.
 I suggested weightlifting.
 She preferred to try Yoga and Pilates.
 It all works.

 The point is you have to change some things up.
 What worked when you were 40 doesn’t work when you’re 50.
 It will not work when you’re 60 either.
 You may move from high-impact to lower impact.

 Mix it up at any age Susan did.
 She found a “spin room” on her way home from work and a Yoga place nearby.
 She still walks just further outside for longer.

 She donated her exercise videos and bought a few light weights.
 On some days, she lifts weight in front of a mirror in her home.

 Let it be fun.
 Your acupuncture treatment should be relaxing and a special time for you.
 Enjoy it.
 If you get your nails or hair done professionally then invest in your wellness and longevity through acupuncture care too.

 Think about finding new recipes with our website..
 Aren’t you tired of the same old thing?
 It’s exciting to eat new flavors and try old favorites with a new approach.
 A lot of women have gotten away from cooking.
 Using a health coach helps you find what fits your professional and personal lifestyle.

 Susan resisted the idea of anything other than walking.
-She was too busy to be in a class.
-Once she got going with a punch card for the “Spin room” she found that varying her time there helped to relieve stress more than walking.
+Her busy schedule interfered with fitness classes.
+Deciding to give it a try she chose the “Spin room”.
+Indoor cycling helped to relieve stress more than walking.
 She began to sleep better.
 Losing weight after menopause became easier.

 ‘Let exercise be your stress reliever, not food.’
 Unknown